SammyEnigma/WhyIUseAwait/README.md

 * Clone/Download this repository.
 * Load the solution in Visual Studio 2019.
 * Run "Restore Nuget Packages" (right-click on the main solution).
+The project should be ready to run now.

 # How to use
 This application demo offers two buttons.